OhadRubin/mountain-goap-python/all_in_one.md

         return is_at_correct_index

-    # /// <summary>
-    # /// Enqueue a node to the priority queue.
-Lower values are placed in front.
-Ties are broken by first-in-first-out.
-    # /// O(log n)
-    # /// </summary>
-    # public void Enqueue(TItem node, TPriority priority)
     def enqueue(self, node: TItem, priority: TPriority) -> None:
         """
         Enqueue a node to the priority queue.
 Lower values are placed in front.
 Ties are broken by first-in-first-out.
 O(log n)